2020PB/police-brutality/reports/Oregon.md

 ### Federal officers fire on Moms Against Police Brutality | July 18th

 A group of women calling themselves Moms Against Police Brutality locked arms in the street.
 Federal officers shove the women and throw a flashbang which explodes at their feet.
+One of the moms assaulted is pregnant.

-tags: protestor, shove, flashbang
+tags: protestor, shove, flashbang, pregnant

 id: or-portland-98